William Turner (naturalist): Career

 After completing his medical degree, he became physician to the Earl of Emden.
 Back in England, he became chaplain and physician to the Duke of Somerset, and through Somerset's influence, he obtained ecclesiastical preferment.
 The position as Somerset's physician also led to practice among upper society.
 He was prebendary of Botevant in York Cathedral in 1550, and dean of Wells Cathedral from 1551 to 1553, where he established a herbal garden.
-When Mary I of England acceded to the throne, Turner went into exile once again.
+When Mary I acceded to the throne, Turner went into exile once again.
 From 1553 to 1558, he lived in Wissembourg in Alsatian Rhineland—a Protestant centre linked to Martin Bucer—and supported himself as a physician.
 He became a supporter of Zwingli at this time, if not before.

-After the succession of Elizabeth I of England in 1558, Turner returned to England, and was once again Dean of Wells Cathedral from 1560 to 1564.
+After the succession of Elizabeth I in 1558, Turner returned to England, and was once again Dean of Wells Cathedral from 1560 to 1564.
 His attempts to bring the English church into an agreement with the reformed churches of Germany and Switzerland led to his suspension for nonconformity in 1564.
 Turner died in London on 7 July 1568 at his home in Crutched Friars, in the City of London, and is buried in the church of St Olave Hart Street.
 An engraved stone on the southeast wall of this church commemorates Turner.
 Thomas Lever, one of the great puritan preachers of the period, delivered the sermon at his funeral.

 Quite early in his career, Turner became interested in natural history and set out to produce reliable lists of English plants and animals, which he published as Libellus de re herbaria in 1538.
 In 1544, Turner published Avium praecipuarum, quarum apud Plinium et Aristotelem mentio est, brevis et succincta historia ("The Principal Birds of Aristotle and Pliny..."), which not only discussed the principal birds and bird names mentioned by Aristotle and Pliny the Elder but also added accurate descriptions and life histories of birds from his own extensive ornithological knowledge.
 This is the first printed book devoted entirely to birds.

 In 1545, Turner published The Rescuynge of the Romishe Fox, and in 1548, The Names of Herbes.
 In 1551, he published the first of three parts of his famous Herbal, on which his botanical fame rests.